RetroWWU/paPAML/README.md

 export PATH=$PATH:/usr/local/bin

+If the error exists: “Can't locate File/Which.pm in @INC”, you should execute

+    # cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)

 ## Conda

 The following coding is a quick solution to the conda environment, but it provides a usable conda container environment with name papaml and the main program paPAML.pl which is stored in $HOME/bin folder and is executable.